-Calgary, Alberta, Canada Independent Businessman Independent and Lead Director(3) Director Since: 2002 Age: 73 Mr. Gorman has been a director of Paramount since 2002 and is currently the Lead Director.
+Calgary, Alberta, Canada Independent Businessman Independent Director(3) Director Since: 2002 Age: 74 Mr. Gorman has been a director of Paramount since 2002.
 He was the President and CEO of an energy trading, marketing and financial services company from 1996 to 2000 and a corporate banker with the Bank of Montreal (a Canadian chartered bank) from 1972 to 1996, retiring as Senior Vice President, Natural Resources Group.